oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/design_decisions.md

  - tropical polytopes
  - ....

-If you need them, e.g. you want a library/ package for (elliptic) curves, then step ONE should be to define a curve.
-It does not need to be perfect, support all of Hartshorn immediately, but it should not contradict him either.
-It is OK for a function to say: sorry, not (yet) implemented.
-Then if I need it, I can add and re-use the infrastructure.

-The key idea is to pick a single textbook and follow the conventions in there.
-This way we get a consistent interface.

-## What Is Missing?

 At this point we have, mathematically speaking, almost nothing.
 This has to change, quickly.
 We work in a team of ~ 10(?) people.